AndrewRadev/Vimfiles/README.md

 ## WIP

 The "[wip][]" directory contains stuff that I'm currently working on.
-These will probably be incomplete experiments that I can't build plugins from just yet.
+These are probably incomplete experiments that I can't build plugins from just yet.
+Note that I have a rather loose definition of "currently".

 ## Projects